Home insurance

 What is covered by home insurance?

-Buildings insurance covers the structure of your home and permanent fixtures and fittings.
+Buildings insurance covers the structure of your home and permanent fixtures and fittings (this often extends to outbuildings on the property, though do check).
 Contents insurance covers everything inside it.
-The exact cover depends on the insurer and your policy, but here's what's generally covered.
+The exact cover depends on the insurer and your policy, and there are optional extras, but here's what's generally covered.

 What's usually covered: